 Whether it is escaping a global pandemic, for a sought-after change, such as a dream job in another state, a post-retirement move to a warmer climate, or for reasons less opportune — military service, serious illness or divorce — don’t let an unintended impact of relocation be an unanticipated state tax bill.
 Multiple states will claim to be your state of residence and attempt to tax your income.

 Increasingly, states are challenging former residents who attempt to change their domicile to another state.
 Residency audits are on the rise, particularly in states where larger numbers of residents are more likely to spend winters elsewhere.

-During the global pandemic, some states issued guidance that relaxed enforcement of their residency rules while executive orders were in effect.
-As the executive orders are set to expire, the guidance on relaxed enforcement of the residency rules are also expiring.
-If employees are continuing to work remotely and have relocated to other states to work, this could cause dual residency issues for the employee.
+During the pandemic, some states issued guidance that relaxed enforcement of their residency rules while executive orders were in effect.
+As the executive orders expired, the guidance on relaxed enforcement of the residency rules also expired.
+If employees continued to work remotely and relocated to other states, this could cause dual residency issues for them.

-Individuals who may also be caught in the trap of dual residency and dual taxation, include:
+Individuals who may be caught in the trap of dual residency and dual taxation include:

 Other evidence often considered in evaluating whether there has been a permanent change in domicile includes:

 If you live elsewhere but travel on a regular and frequent basis to another state, it is a good idea to maintain a diary or location log that clearly indicates the dates on which you are in a specific state, accompanied by supporting records such as transportation tickets and receipts.
 Remember that any part of the day spent in a state, other than when traveling through the state, is generally considered a day spent in the state for residency determination purposes.

 Note that the allowable level of participation in charities and social organizations varies among states.
 Some states, like Wisconsin, do not count such participation against taxpayers claiming nonresident status.